wvw999/meme/README.md

 ## Specifications

 Clicking the `Generate Meme` button on the default `English` setting will cycle through a variety of random images for display as well as overlaying a phrase and attribute that phrase to a notable speaker.
 The Quotes are taken in in batches of 100.
-Any quotes found to be longer than 100 characters are filtered out and the remainders are stored and used for subsequent clicks.
+Any quotes found to be longer than 100 characters are filtered out and the remainders are stored and used for subsequent clicks so as not to needlessly tax the quote API.

 The `Randomized English` applies an additional level of abstraction by randomly comparing nouns, verbs and adjectives in the fetched quote with arrays of similar types of words.
 At that point, words are randomly replaced with different words of the same type.